 Throughout the walk volunteers will be on hand to answer any questions you may have, or you may prefer to wait until the "stump talk" which is roughly halfway through the walk.
 While the wolves take a short break, you'll learn about the history of the Trust, information about wolves in general and their current conservation status and details of the projects supported by the UKWCT.

 There is a chance to further support us by purchasing gifts in our shop.
 A tour of the centre follows, allowing you to see the other packs and compare the different types of wolf we have on our site.

 The final enclosure has an elevated viewing platform and this affords an excellent view across the area, with a bird's-eye view of the large pond contained within the enclosure.
 It's an ideal photo opportunity.

 A list of dates of upcoming walks is available on our "What's On" page.
-Note that the day usually finishes by 4PM during the winter half of the year and by 5PM during the summer half of the year.
+Note that the day usually finishes around 4PM.

 Note: To attend a walk you will need to be fit enough to walk about an hour and a half at a leisurely pace unaided ( e.g without walking sticks.)
 However, if you have any questions, please contact us using the "Contact" link in the menu above.